General Scholarship Information

 There are two components to the Benjamin A. Gilman International Scholarship Application:

-- Online application that includes uploading official transcripts.
+- The online application that includes uploading official transcripts.

-- Online certifications from the applicant’s study abroad and financial aid adviser.
+- Online certifications from the applicant’s study abroad and financial aid adviser For UofM students, these are two separate people from different offices.

 Both components must be completed by the respective student and adviser deadlines in order for your application to be accepted.
 Incomplete or late applications will not be considered and extensions cannot be granted.